Gold IRA Pros and Cons

 Gold IRA means you are investing in tangible gold.
 It gives you more control than traditional investment options that are intangible for the most part.

-This does not imply that Gold IRAs are without negatives.
-Here are a few drawbacks of a Gold IRA.
+All the above points sounds great!
+However, this does not imply that Gold IRAs are without negatives.
+Here are a few drawbacks of a Gold IRA…

 With traditional investment options like stocks, you earn income through dividends and interests.
 Gold IRAs do not offer this benefit, so investing in one does not imply a regular cash flow.